gideon-cooper/Realtime-Chating-App-KiwiChat/README.md

 Aim:

-- Create application that allows a user to join a room to chat with another person
+- Create application that allows a user to choose and join a room to chat with another person
+- Multiple rooms that users can join

 Stretch goals: